tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/notificationhubs/get-notification-message-telemetry.md

 <td><p>PnsErrorDetailsUri</p></td>
 <td><p><em>Requires Api-Version 2016-07 and above used for this API and the API sending the notification message.</em></p>
 <p>PNS Error details are only fully available after the associated send operation is complete.</p>
 <p>Gets the URI to a blob containing errors returned by each PNS involved.
 If no errors were reported by a PNS, this member will not be included in the response.
 You can use the Azure Storage API to read the blob.
-For more information see, <a href="https://azure.microsoft.com/documentation/articles/storage-dotnet-how-to-use-blobs/">Get started with Azure Blob storage using .NET</a> or <a href="https://msdn.microsoft.com/library/azure/dd179355.aspx">Azure Storage Services REST API Reference</a> Possible PNS errors include:</p>
+For more information, see, <a href="https://azure.microsoft.com/documentation/articles/storage-dotnet-how-to-use-blobs/">Get started with Azure Blob storage using .NET</a> or <a href="https://msdn.microsoft.com/library/azure/dd179355.aspx">Azure Storage Services REST API Reference</a> Possible PNS errors include:</p>
 <ul>
 <li><p>Invalid PNS Credentials</p></li>
 <li><p>PNS Unreachable</p></li>